wanadev/obsidian-api/doc/integration-side-api.md

 ### The "ready" event

-Each Obsidian Application have there own set of events, **but** there is one standard event that **every** application will always call: the `ready` event.
+Each Obsidian Application has their own set of events, **but** there is one standard event that **every** application will always call: the `ready` event.

 This event is called when the application is fully loaded and the API is ready